 Yes, you should absolutely apply if you meet the requirements, are truly interested in the program, and can attend full-time for the 7 weeks.
 Last year, 70 ARISE participants came from 42 different high schools, big and small, and were from every NYC borough.

-Who should I put down as my Support Letter individual?
+Who should I put down as my Recommender?

-A Support Letter Individual is an adult who knows you and how you work but who is not related to you and who doesn’t live with you.
-This person can be a teacher, counselor, principal, mentor, athletic coach, religious leader, your supervisor at a job or volunteer activity, etc. Please ask your person first before putting their name in the application.
+A Recommender is an adult who knows you and how your academic work but who is not related to you and who doesn’t live with you.
+This person can be a teacher, counselor, principal, mentor, .
+Please ask your person first before putting their name in the application.
 Once you do so we cannot go back and change the information in the system.
+However you can add an additional recommender if the first recommender fails to provide a recommendation for you.
 We want to know about your character, work ethic, interests, school activities, love for science, and what are your career goals.
-We will send her/him an online form to ask them about your ability to deal with challenges, your academic potential, and how they think you would do in ARISE.
-It is normal for individuals who write these types of Support Letters to keep their answers private from applicants, so you should not expect them to tell you what they wrote.
+We will send her/him/them an online form to ask them to numerically rank your ability to deal with challenges, your academic potential, and how they think you would do in ARISE.
+It is normal for individuals who recommendations to keep their answers private from applicants, so you should not expect them to tell you what they wrote.

-I applied but my Support Letter individual didn’t receive an email from you.
+I applied but my Recommender didn’t receive an email from you.
 What should they do?

 If I don’t get in to ARISE and I really want to conduct research while in high school, what else can I do?

 In addition to applying to ARISE, you can check out the programs offered by other members of the New York City Science Research Mentoring Consortium.
 Each of these programs is free for NYC high school students and is offered at major research institutions (universities, medical schools, or museums) across the City.
 Each program has its own application process and its own schedule.
 You will need to contact specific programs or read their websites for details.